Dropping and Withdrawing From Classes

 - Incomplete courses are included in attempted hours.

-- Withdrawals are allowed within reason, but all grades earned in courses in which a student is enrolled beyond the drop/add period are included in hours attempted.
+- Withdrawals are allowed, but all grades earned in courses in which a student is enrolled beyond the drop/add period are included in hours attempted for SAP calculations.

-- Transfer credits will be awarded for courses applicable to student’s chosen program of study and count in both hours attempted and earned.
+- Transfer credits will be accepted for courses with successful completion applicable to student’s program of study and count in both hours attempted and earned.

 - Study abroad courses are included in the calculation of the GPA and hours attempted.

-- Audited courses are not considered credit courses and are not included in the SAP process.
+- Audited courses are not considered credit courses and are not included in the SAP process for either pass rate or GPA.

 - Consortium agreements – not applicable

-- Program changes may impact the length of time required to meet new program requirements.
-Program changes are allowed only once per semester.
+- Program changes may impact the maximum timeframe and the length of time necessary to meet new program requirements.
+Program changes are allowed only once per semester and will impact max timeframe calculations which could result in loss of aid eligibility.

 Student Loan Status